Precision Medicine

 A majority of drug development startups (nearly 80%) were incorporated in or after 2015, coincided with the launch of the Precision Medicine Initiative in the US.
 They have seen rapid advancements in recent years, and several of them are now conducting clinical trials for their drug candidates while partnering with leading incumbents as part of their go-to-market strategy.
 Larger players in the companion diagnostics segment have also tapped into public funding via initial public offerings to support commercial operations and enhance clinical studies.

-The genetic testing startups have raised significant funding from private investors and the segment is dominated by early and growth-stage startups Grail, Tempus, Color, and Helix.
-Early-stage startups PathAI and Syapse are the highest privately funded companies in the Bioinformatics segment.
+The genetic testing startups have raised significant funding from private investors and the segment is dominated by Go-to-Market and expansion-stage startups Grail, Tempus, Color, and Helix.
+Go-to-Market stage startups PathAI and Syapse are the highest privately funded companies in the Bioinformatics segment.

 Funding History